istio/istio.io/content/blog/2018/egress-https/index.md

 Note that the Google Books web service is outside the Istio service mesh, the boundary of which is marked by a dashed line.

-Now let's direct all the traffic destined to the _details_ microservice, to _details version v2_.
+Now direct all the traffic destined to the _details_ microservice, to _details version v2_.

 1. Define _destination rules_ to enable routing for the application.